AIWIP/openwrt-starter-kit/README.md

 targeting exists in the `platforms` folder.

 If it doesn't create a new `.mk` file with the name of that platform.
-The starter kit already has pre-defined platforms for x86, Raspberry Pi 2 and the GLI AR300M Router.
+The starter kit already has an example for the x86 architecture.

+Read this example to learn what options are avaliable.

 ## Getting Started